-2019 Michigan Outdoor Writers Association/Toyota Let’s Go Places Scholarship
+2020 Michigan Outdoor Writers Association/Toyota Let’s Go Places Scholarship

 1. Michigan resident

 OK: expenses for your growth as a communicator: tablet, photo gear, imaging software, video camera, professional library, podcast studio set up, seminars, book publishing expenses, workshops, story-gathering trips, etc.

 Not OK: expenses for sporting gear or unrelated trips: snowboard, shotgun, fishing rod, backpack, hiking boots, flight to NYC for friend’s wedding etc.